zackmore/mpvue-intro/article.md

 $ touch notes/index.vue notes/main.js
 ```

-Then let us take a look at `src/main.js`, this is the entry file for whole app.
+Take a look at `src/main.js`, this is the entry file for whole app.
 You could change global configuration here.
-For now the most import configuration to us is the line starts with `pages:`.
-Change the line like this:
+For now the most import configuration is the line starts with `pages:`.
+Change the line to:

 ```
 pages: ['^pages/notes/main'],
 ```

-This means app homepage will be the notes page we just created.
+This means the homepage will be the notes page we just created.

-So what in notes files?
+So what's in notes files?

 ```
 // src/pages/notes/main.js